akhtaranease/Customer_Segmentation_Using_RFM/README.md

 - **Recency** = how recently a customer made a purchase
 - **Frequency** = how often they purchase
 - **Monetary** = how much they spend
-- To categorize customer loyalty levels and explore behavioral trends.
+— helping us categorize customer loyalty levels and explore behavioral trends.

 ### ✅ Key Tasks:
 - Cleaned and formatted customer transaction data